System-Integration-Exam/SI-Exam/README.md

 # Business case

 A book & vinyl subscription renting chain called Vintage Champions.
-The concept is derrived from an older version of blokbuster where you physically had to pick up the item in the store.
+The concept is derrived from an older version of blokbuster where you physically had to pick up the item from the store.
 Each store have their own inventory of books & vinyls that can be rented if you have a subscription service with the chain.

 ## Domain